bgun/jcon-am/README.md

 This is a room party Saturday night of JordanCon, during/after the big dance party downstairs.
 Feeling overstimulated from the ground floor chaos but don't want to turn in just yet?
 We feel you.

-This is a chill/relax/sanctuary space for conversation, decompression, and grounding.
-If queer/trans/neurodivergent-forward spaces are not commonplace for you, de-center yourself and come correct.
+This is a chill / relax / sanctuary space for conversation, decompression, and grounding.
+If queer / trans / neurodivergent-forward spaces are not commonplace for you, de-center yourself and come correct.

 There will be downtempo music/lo-fi beats and some snacks/drinks.
 Bring some of your own.